canonical/cloud-init/doc/rtd/reference/datasources/nocloud.rst

 User-data is a :ref:`configuration format<user_data_formats>` that allows a user to configure an instance.

-meta-data
+meta data
 ---------

 The ``meta-data`` file is a YAML-formatted file.
 This is a required configuration type.

-vendor-data (optional)
+vendor data (optional)
 ----------------------

-Vendor-data may be used to provide default cloud-specific configurations which may be overriden by user-data.
+Vendor data may be used to provide default cloud-specific configurations which may be overriden by user-data.
 This may be useful, for example, to configure an instance with a cloud provider's repository mirror for faster package installation.

-network-config (optional)
+network config (optional)
 -------------------------

 Network configuration typically comes from the cloud provider to set